 The Amsterdam School for Regional and Transnational and European Studies combines humanities and social science-based approaches to the study of a number of world regions and the multiple relations and encounters between them.
 ARTES scholars work on and in between Europe, the Mediterranean and Middle East, the former Soviet Union, the Caucasus and Central and East Asia, and Latin America.

 Our unique strength comes from combining both humanities-based and social scientific approaches, including cultural history, comparative literature, political, legal and institutional studies, geography, area studies, anthropology and religious studies.
-Such a wide-ranging set of approaches allows us to engage, at once, current political and geopolitical preoccupations but also wider cultural and political questions regarding, among other things, the constitution of a ‘European identity’, and the shifting confines of inclusion and exclusion in the ‘European home’.
+Such a wide-ranging set of approaches allows us to engage, at once, current political and geopolitical preoccupations but also wider cultural and political questions.

 Office: Binnengasthuisstraat 9, 1012 ZA Amsterdam, room 203 | Postal address: Postbus 1605, 1000 BP Amsterdam